deepthiii33/futureintern_projects/task4/john_ripper_and_hashcat_findings.md

   - like this we can hashcat tool for same process

-## hashcat - cracking password hashes
+## Hashcat - cracking password hashes

 - Hashcat is a powerful password-cracking tool used to recover passwords from hashed values.
 - It supports various hashing algorithms like MD5, SHA-1, SHA-256, etc